Barcelona’s most iconic churches

 - Get tickets on the official site.

-The one actual cathedral in Barcelona is in the Gothic Quarter, near the Barcelona Town Council.
-This Gothic Temple started construction in the late XIIIth century and finished in the XVth century.
+The only actual cathedral in Barcelona is located in the Gothic Quarter, near the Barcelona Town Hall.
+This Gothic temple began construction in the late 13th century and was completed in the 15th century.
 Although the façade is much more recent, completed only in the 1900s

 That is why, in the late XIXth century, coinciding with the 1888 Universal Exposition, the City Council decided to change its outside look—changing its Catalan Gothic Façade to a more European one, similar to other churches in France.